New Haven and Northampton Railroad: Independent operations

 The New York and New Haven Railroad's lease of the New Haven and Northampton expired in 1869, and was not renewed.
 From the start, the New York and New Haven had been suffering a significant loss from its lease of the Canal Line, losing between $35,000 and $45,000 per year.
 By 1860, the New York and New Haven had lost over $250,000 from the lease, while the Hartford and New Haven lost a further $120,000.
 Thus, the New Haven and Northampton was an independent company for the first time in 20 years.
 The company quickly began to expand its lines at this time, nearly immediately starting construction on an extension of the Collinsville Branch to Pine Meadow, the site of a tool manufacturer.
 This extension opened for traffic in 1870, and was further expanded to New Hartford, Connecticut, in 1876.
 Construction between Collinsville and New Hartford was along a narrow gorge following the Farmington River.
 It was reported that construction along the river was so difficult that the area was nicknamed "Satan's Kingdom".

 In Massachusetts, the New Haven and Northampton built a branch from North Westfield to Holyoke in 1871, a distance of 9 mi.
 Here, the company connected with the Connecticut River Railroad.

 The New Haven and Northampton began a switch from iron to steel rails in 1872, which were stronger and better able to handle increasingly heavy trains.

+The 6.5 mi between New Haven and Hamden, long the scene of collisions with traffic on the adjacent Cheshire Turnpike, were rebuilt on a dedicated right of way in 1880.
+The relocated route allowed 50 grade crossings to be closed.

 In the early 1880s, two additional branches were built.
 The first was the 18 mi long Shelburne Falls Extension, built in 1881 between Northampton and Shelburne via South Deerfield.
 The following year, the 9 mi long Turners Falls branch was built between South Deerfield and Turners Falls.

 Assumption of control by the New York, New Haven and Hartford Railroad

-A battle for control of the New Haven and Northampton began in 1880, when the Boston and Albany Railroad, an east-west line in Massachusetts, chose a new president.
+A battle for control of the New Haven and Northampton began in 1880, when the Boston and Albany Railroad, an east–west line in Massachusetts, chose a new president.
 The new president, William Bliss, had a plan to compete with the New York, New Haven and Hartford Railroad (formed by the merger of the Hartford and New Haven and the New York and New Haven in 1872).
 Bliss sought to take control of the New Haven and Northampton to secure a competing route for traffic between New York City and Boston.
 For the new few years, the Boston and Albany began purchasing shares of the Canal Line, driving a more than three-fold increase in share price.